How demerit points work

 - 20 or more points: 5 month suspension

 For learner, P1 and P2 licence holders, the suspension period is 3 months.

 Refusal of a licence

-Roads and Maritime may refuse to renew your licence if you have exceeded your demerit points threshold, or you have committed a serious speeding offence.
-The periods that a licence may be refused are the same as those that apply for suspensions.
+Roads and Maritime may refuse to renew your licence if you have exceeded your demerit point threshold, or you have committed a serious speeding offence.
+The period a licence may be refused is the same as that applying to a licence suspension.
 Roads and Maritime will issue you with a Notice of Refusal in this situation.

 Formal refusal is only applied and a refusal notice given when you attend a registry or service centre and apply for a licence or licence renewal.